-Students shall be classified as a chronic absentee for state reporting purposes if absent from school for any reason excused or unexcused more than 10% of the school year.
+Students shall be classified as a chronic absentee for state reporting purposes if absent from school for any reason excused or unexcused more than 10% of the school year, or 18 total school days.

 For more information, including definitions of "valid" and "unexcused" absences, please see BP 5113: Student Absences and Excuses.
 This policy can be found here or in your school office.